 The Lao disdain sweet food, preferring bitter and herbal flavors in their meals.
 And the Lao predilection for eating with their hands dictates the form and temperature of their foods (the Lao never serve food piping-hot!).

-So the next time you find yourself exploring the best that Laos has to offer, have a go at these delicious traditional Lao foods and complete the local experience!
+So the next time you find yourself exploring the best that Laos has to offer, or wandering the streets of the Luang Prabang night market, have a go at these delicious traditional Lao foods and complete the local experience!

 The Lao define themselves by their habit of eating sticky rice (khao niao), a grain that most other Southeast Asian cultures relegate to snacks or desserts.
 In fact, the Lao joke that their national name comes from the phrase luk khao niao, or “offspring of sticky rice”.